sterfry1988/Weather-API/README.md

 These are scripts that will compute and print the average temperature for the last seven days for San Jose, CA, and provide an interactive interface for a user to obtain weather information by zipcode.

 ## Usage
-In order to use the seven_day_sjc script you must have python version 2.7 installed.
-To call the script you may type:
+In order to use the seven_day_sjc and interactive_forecast script you must have python version 2.7 installed.
+To call the seven_day_sjc script you may type:
 <pre><code>python seven_day_sjc.py</code></pre>
 in your terminal and the script will return the average mean temperature from the past 7 days.
 To use the interactive_forecast you may invoke the script by typing:
 <pre><code>python interactive_forecast.py</code></pre>